Gabrielie/wra410/README.md

 ## Required Changes to WRA 410

 1. Make changes to the background color of a page and a div.
+Change 01

 2. Use a new font.